 In line with market expectations the Federal Open Market Committee lowered the policy interest rate by 25 basis points to a target range of 1.75 to 2.0 per cent.

 Forex traders said investors turned cautious after the US Fed dimmed hopes of further rate cuts.

 The US Federal Reserve Chairman Jerome Powell downplayed concerns in recent days about a cash crunch in US financial markets and said that the situation says little about the real economy.

 Forex traders said weak opening in domestic equities and unabated foreign fund outflows also weighed on the domestic currency.

-Foreign institutional investors (FIIs) offloaded shares worth Rs 828.49 crore on Tuesday, according to provisional exchange data.
+Foreign institutional investors (FIIs), offloaded shares worth Rs 959.09 crore on Wednesday, according to provisional exchange data.

-The dollar index, which gauges the greenback's strength against a basket of six currencies, rose by 0.19 per cent to 98.52.
+The dollar index, which gauges the greenback's strength against a basket of six currencies, fell by 0.09 per cent to 98.47.

-Meanwhile, the 10-year government bond yield was at 6.77 per cent in morning trade.
+The 10-year government bond yield was at 6.59 per cent in morning trade.